Skip to content

 • the ocean is warming and acidifying.

-For urban areas, some aspects of climate change may be amplified.
+For urban areas, some aspects of climate change may increase.

 View and download Cornwall Council's summary briefing paper of the IPCC report